LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation: Introduction

+Motivated by these observations, we propose LRP4RAG, a novel hallucination detection approach that leverages LRP to perform context pruning and consistency analysis in RAG.
+Specifically, the traditional LRP algorithm~\citep{DBLP:journals/corr/BinderMBMS16} is customized for transformer-based LLMs to analyze relevance between context and answer.
+During context pruning, only the most relevant parts of the context are retained.
+We also prompt LLMs to identify the most critical context and then compare the consistency of the two versions of contexts to determine whether hallucination occurs.
+We further check for any contradictions between the pruned contexts and the answer.
+Finally, we employ LLMs and binary classifiers to detect hallucination based on the the above evidence.

+We conduct extensive experiments to compare LRP4RAG with ten state-of-the-art LLM hallucination detection approaches (including both uncertainty-based and consistency-based ones) on two widely adopted benchmarks (RAGTruth~\citep{wu2023ragtruth}, Dolly-15k~\citep{DatabricksBlog2023DollyV2}) across six evaluation metrics.
+The experimental results demonstrate that LRP4RAG outperforms all existing LLM hallucination detection approaches with an accuracy of 77.2\% and 76.2\%, improving the most recent baseline SEP~\citep{kossen2024semanticentropyprobesrobust} by 4.1\% and 5.1\%.

-Our contributions can be summarized as follows: \begin{itemize} \item We highlight the challenge of RAG hallucination and identify the need of hallucination detecting in RAG. \item We analyze the correlation between RAG hallucination and LLM internal states, demonstrating a significant association between the relevance of inputs and outputs of LLMs and their hallucinations. \item We propose LRP4RAG, a back-propagation based hallucination detecting method, which outperforms other mainstream baselines in hallucination detecting task on RAG hallucination benchmark. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We highlight the underexplored challenge of hallucination in RAG pipelines and emphasize the need for effective detection strategies.
+To the best of our knowledge, LRP4RAG is the first work to apply additive explainability to RAG hallucination detection. \item We analyze the correlation between RAG hallucination and context-to-answer relevance, revealing the underlying characteristics and previously unrecognized causes of RAG hallucination. \item We propose LRP4RAG, an LRP-based hallucination detection method combining context pruning and consistency check together, which outperforms all state-of-the-art baselines on two public benchmarks and six metrics. \end{itemize}